DataDog/documentation/content/en/agent/guide/network.md

 The traffic is stored in the folder defined by the `forwarder_storage_path` setting, which is by default `/opt/datadog-agent/run/transactions_to_retry` on Unix systems and `C:\ProgramData\Datadog\run\transactions_to_retry` on Windows.

-Note: In order to avoid running out of storage space, the Agent can store the traffic on the disk only if the total storage space used is less than 95%.
-This limit is defined by `forwarder_storage_max_disk_ratio`.
+To avoid running out of storage space, the Agent stores traffic on disk only if the total storage space used is less than 95 percent.
+This limit is defined by `forwarder_storage_max_disk_ratio` setting.

 ## Further Reading